-The calculation of basic earnings per share is based on profit attributable to shareholders of the Company of approximately HK\$361 million (2019: HK\$429 million) and on the weighted average number of 4,819,096,208 (2019: 4,819,033,194) ordinary shares in issue during the year.
+The calculation of basic earnings per share is based on profit attributable to shareholders of the Company of approximately HK\$4 million (2020: HK\$361 million) and on the weighted average number of 4,819,096,208 (2020: Same) ordinary shares in issue during the year.

-The diluted earnings per share for the year ended 31 December 2020 is the same as basic earnings per share as there is no potential dilutive shares during the year.
+The diluted earnings per share for the year ended 31 December 2021 is the same as basic earnings per share as there were no potential dilutive shares during the year (2020: Same).